robperc/SimplePySSH/README.md

-Enter the command you wish to run on remote machine: push() Enter source file or directory you wish to transfer: /usr/local/bin/MyFile Enter destination you wish to transfer source file or directory to: /usr/local/bin Enter the command you wish to run on remote machine: exit() Remove key-based authentication with remote machine? (y/n): y
+Enter the command you wish to run on remote machine: push() Enter source file or directory you wish to transfer: /usr/local/bin/MyFile Enter destination you wish to transfer source file or directory to: /usr/local/bin Enter the command you wish to run on remote machine: ls /usr/local/bin/MyFile

+	/usr/local/bin/MyFile

+Enter the command you wish to run on remote machine: exit() Remove key-based authentication with remote machine? (y/n): y
 $